Nuclear regulatory authority

 Radioactive waste and spent fuel management

 SKB (Swedish Nuclear Fuel and Waste Management Company) was jointly established in the 1970s by the Swedish nuclear reactor operators.
 SKB is the licensee of a disposal facility for short-lived low and intermediate level operational waste, SFR, located at Forsmark.
-The SFR facility is situated on the coast of the Baltic Sea at a depth of 50 metres in bedrock, 5 metres below the seabed.
+The SFR facility is situated in crystalline bedrock on the coast of the Baltic Sea at a depth of 60 metres below the seabed and approximately 3-4 metres seawater.
 Construction of SFR began in 1983 and the facility was commissioned in 1988.
 SFR is currently licensed for disposal of 63,000 m3 of operational waste.
-In 2014, SKB submitted a license application for permission to increase SFR’s disposal capacity to 200,000 m3 in order to also accommodate decommissioning waste.
-SKB is also the licensee of the interim storage facility for spent nuclear fuel, Clab, located at Oskarshamn.
-Clab is currently licensed for storage of 8,000 tonnes of spent nuclear fuel.
-An application for permission to enlarge the storage capacity to 11,000 tonnes was submitted in 2015.
+In 2014, SKB submitted a licence application for permission to increase SFR’s disposal capacity to 180,000 m3 in order to also accommodate decommissioning waste.
+The Swedish Government approved the licence application in December 2021 and SKB is now seeking staged consent from SSM for construction, test operation and routine operation of the enlarged facility.

 Main legal instruments